-- Inform and explain to all Year 5 students that they will be eligible for nomination come election time in Term 4. - Year 5 students will also be made aware of the criteria and expectations for nominations from as early as Term 1.
-(Appendix 1) - Students who receive a referral during Term 3 and/or 4 will be ineligible to nominate or be nominated. - Stage 3 Assistant Principal will ensure that all nominees are aware of "The Responsibilities of Captains".
-These responsibilities will be presented to all Year 5 students.
-(Appendix 2) - Dates for the election of school captains will be finalised prior to the commencement of the election process and advertised on the website calendar.
+- Inform and explain to all Year 5 students that they will be eligible for nomination come election time in Term 4. - Year 5 students will also be made aware of the criteria and expectations for nominations from as early as Term 1. (see appendix 1) - Students who receive a referral during Term 3 and/or 4 will be ineligible to nominate or be nominated. - Stage 3 Assistant Principal will ensure that all nominees are aware of "The Responsibilities of Captains".
+These responsibilities will be presented to all Year 5 students. (see appendix 2) - Dates for the election of school captains will be finalised prior to the commencement of the election process and advertised on the website calendar.
 These dates and order of speech delivery are to remain as set by Year 5 Supervisor (in consultation with the school Executive), even in cases of misadventure. - Year 5 students are monitored and students' eligibility is checked and recorded if a problem occurs. - A formal explanation will detail how the nomination process will occur.
 Students are allowed to self-nominate.
-Voting will occur in the year 5 classrooms and a private vote will take place to establish who the candidates for leadership will be.
-Students are to avoid discussing their nominations or canvassing for votes prior to this process.
-(Appendix 3) - The selected candidates are announced and will then meet with the Coordinator who will be mentoring the process.
+Students are to avoid discussing their nominations or canvassing for votes prior to this process. (see appendix 3) - The selected candidates are announced and will then meet with the Coordinator who will be mentoring the process.
 The candidates are presented with their lanyards which indicate their intention to stand for election.
-Students wear these lanyards for one week at all times at school.
-Students are not permitted to distribute any form of promotional material.
-(Appendix 4) - Speeches will be presented to the school assembly.
+Students wear these lanyards for two weeks at all times at school.
+Students are not permitted to distribute any form of promotional material. (see appendix 4) - Speeches will be presented to the school assembly.
 Speeches are to go for no more than 3 minutes and the use of props and/or incentives are prohibited.
-Candidates' parents will be informed and invited to the assembly and congratulated on their child's success. - The nominees will present their speeches to the school in alphabetical order.
+Candidates' parents will be informed and invited to the assembly and congratulate them on their child's success. - The nominees will present their speeches to the school in alphabetical order.
 Students from Year 2 to Year 5 will vote for 2 boys and 2 girls which they believe are most suited for the position as School Captain.
-Teachers may also vote for 2 girls and 2 boys. - Ballot papers will be collected and counted by the Principal and an Assistant Principal.
+Teachers may also vote for 2 girls and 2 boys.

+- Ballot papers will be collected and counted by the Principal and an Assistant Principal.
 This is how the decision is arrived at: - The 2 boys and 2 girls with the highest number votes = School Captains and the next highest vote will be awarded School Ambassador. - The Principal will formally advise the staff and successful students. - The Captains and School Ambassador will be awarded their badges at the Presentation Day Assembly.
 They will also state the Pledge accepting their positions. - If a Captain leaves early in the following year, he/she will be replaced, according to voting results. - A simple performance appraisal will be conducted as appropriate.
 If a Captain does not meet the guidelines, parental support will be requested.
-Further action may be warranted if the Captain's performance does not improve with possible consequences including loss of role as determined by the Principal.
+Further action may be warranted if the Captain's performance does not improve with possible consequences including loss of role.